PrinceMwenye/Fitness-App/README.md

     ├── success_story.html   # story reading HTML file where user can read other people's success stories └── video_page.html      # video HTML file, this is where the motivational videos are displayed

-├── node_modules             # Folder for node modules
+├── node_modules             # Folder for node modules used for wheather and hosting

 ├── scripts                  # Folder for scripts
-    /exersiseScript.js       # Script for exercise page
-    /firebaseAPI.js          # Script for all pages that use firebase /generalScript.js        # General script for all pages /mainpageScript.js       # Script for main page
+    /audio.js                # Script for mativational audio page, retrieves audio links from the database /exersiseScript.js       # Script for exercise page, retrives exercise gifs from the database /firebaseAPI.js          # Script for all pages that use firebase, contains database keys /generalScript.js        # General script for all pages, cotains back button and log out button scripts /location.js             # Script for location workouts, retrieves location workouts from the database /loginScript.js          # Script for the login page, authenticates user or allows to create a new user account and creates a new user document in the database
-    /location.js             # Script for location workouts
+    /mainpageScript.js       # Script for main page, builds workouts based on user's preferences /motivationSelection.js  # Script for motivation selection
-    /preferences.js          # Script for preferences page
+    /preferences.js          # Script for preferences page, updates the user's document in the database with the chosen preferences
-    /preferencesContinuation.js     # Script for the second preferences page /settings.js             # Script for settings page
+    /preferencesContinuation.js     # Script for the second preferences page, updates the user's document in the database with the chosen preferences
+    /recommended             # Script for recommended workouts in location workouts, queries a random workout from the database that was recommended by users and put it on HTML page
+    /reviews.js              # Script for reviews page in location workouts, creates a new document with the user review in the database
+    /settings.js             # Script for settings page, retrives user's information from the database and allows to change it; updates the user's document in the database
+    /submitSuccessStory.js   # Script for submit success story page in motivational content, creates a new document with a new user story in the the database
-    /weather.js              # Script for weather page
+    /successStory.js         # Script for success story page in motivational content, retrives a random user's success story from the database
+    /video.js                # Script for motivational video page, retrives motivational videos' links from the database /weather.js              # Script for weather page, retrieves data from open weather API and shows the wheather in a city chosen by user

 ├── styles                   # Folder for styles
-    /exercise.css            # CSS for exercise page
+    /article-page.css        # CSS for motivational article pages /audio-page.css          # CSS for motivational audio page /exercise.css            # CSS for exercise page
     /generalStyle.css        # General CSS for all pages /index.css               # CSS for index page
     /location.css            # CSS for location page
     /login.css               # CSS for login page
-    /                        #
+    /motivational-type-selection      # CSS for motivation selection page /submit-success-story.css         # CSS for success story submition page /video-page.css          # CSS for motivational video page /404.css                 # CSS for 404 error page

 Firebase hosting files:
-├── .firebaserc...
+├── .firebaserc              # hosting information
+├── .firebase.json           # hosting information
+├── firestore.index.json     # hosting information
+└── firestore.rules          # firebase access rules for our project